Colliders: Other luminosity issues

 \subsection{Time structure of luminosity}

-In addition to the space structure, the time structure of the interactions is an important input for the setup of an experiment and even on the possible physics that can be studied. ~\\ In the LHC the bunches cross every 25~ns and it can be calculated easily that for proton-proton collisions one has to expect $\approx$~20 simultaneous interactions per bunch crossing.
+In addition to the space structure, the time structure of the interactions is an important input for the setup of an experiment and even on the possible physics that can be studied.

+In the LHC the bunches cross every 25~ns and it can be calculated easily that for proton-proton collisions one has to expect $\approx$~20 simultaneous interactions per bunch crossing.
 They must be digested by the detectors before the next bunch crossing occurs, a non trivial task for the experiments.
 Some physics studies that cannot be done with such an event pile up may require to run at a lower luminosity.

-\section{collider examples of "yesterday, today and tomorrow"}
+\section{Collider examples of "yesterday, today and tomorrow"}

-In the last section we highlight some particle colliders, in order to draw the line from first steps in the 1960's to future CERN projects.
+In the last section we highlight some particle colliders, in order to draw the line from first steps in the~1960's to future CERN projects.